rtCamp/rtMedia/readme.txt

 == Upgrade Notice ==

-= 3.0.11 =
+= 3.0.12 =
 Requires BuddyPress 1.7 or higher, if using BuddyPress.
-Added profile picture along with the link, WordPress 3.6 and Other minor bug fixes.
+Fixed activity mention,featured video,Other minor bugs and Update SEO for media.

 == Sponsors ==